M3wP/Monopoly/C64/readme.md

 		  #stations/2 * 2^#stations + #utilities		???

 * Clean up mouse support (auto draw buttons, remove dead data).
 Need a couple of new button types (one needs more data - colour).
 Change "enb" to type.
-Types:  regular enb, regular dis, regular hidden... colour vis, colour hidden, trd sel dialog, full screen.
-This is needed for preventing player colour duplications.
+Types:  regular enb, regular dis, regular hidden... colour vis, colour hidden, simple (trd sel dialog), full screen.
+This is needed for preventing player colour duplications and joystick support.
 * Make more menu buttons disabled in draw (not just buzzing in keys)
 * Enable/disable Done on the management menu?
 Needs regular menu redraws...
 * Mouse hot tracking - determine focused button and flash it.
 * Joystick support (step up/down menu options, fire select).
 Reuse hot- tracking code to indicate which button is focused.
 Need default setting routine (screenStartButtons?), called at end of displaying menus/dialogs?
 * First-time-run configuration of input options

-* House rules option before all of the house rules to get through them faster if you just want a standard game?
-Have the remaining ones on one menu?
-* Allow Tax to be collected from Free Parking as an optional house rule
 * Change "all" dirty to be just board dirty and req. individual flags
 * Why does the whole screen get updated when changing the bid in an auction?
-* Forward-fit driver changes to version 2.74 of GoatTracker driver and incorporate.
+* Back-fit GoatTracker driver changes from version 2.74.
 * Implement autosell?
 Complicated.
 * Player sprites on overview dialog.
 Would look pretty.
 IRQ is a mess.
 * Properly divide game and rule routines.
 How?
 * Put code into separate files as indicated
 * Fix ZPage variable use, in particular active player pointer and IRQ
 * Fix IRQ handler -- its gotten hacked to death
 * Screen double buffering?
 Is it required if the dirty/update code is optimised?
 Would be difficult - quite a bit of rework.
 * Optimise, optimise, optimise (eg. BIT instead of LDA, AND/ORA trains).
   Self modifying code??
 Need cartridge/ROM support?
 * Check music/sfx - sometimes does not fire correctly at all (other than resource contention issue).
 Perhaps fixed by 2.74?
 Very rare issue.
 * Implement own keyboard scan, remove dependency on Kernal
 * Add CPU player?
 Should have enough memory if no longer need Kernal.
   Will be rather difficult to do properly.

-## Currently In Testing (Needs Confirmation):
+## For Testing (Needs Confirmation):
-* Selection and focus correct after close management menu even for auctions etc?
 * Player focus restored after player lose to player interrupt?
 * Money cap (32767) not exceeded on addcash?
 * Don't allow leave management when -ve hses, htls at all
 * Must pay interrupt when not enough cash and having to post bail works and returns correctly?
 * Ensure must pay works correctly for "from all" CCCCard.
 * Used GO Free cards prevented from appearing in deck until after shuffle (and while owned by a player)
 * Trade5 dialog shows and then clears correctly?
+* Statistics/Overview from trade approval, must pay.
+Do they work now?
+* Trades aren't permitted when you're in debt.

+## Change History (Since Version 0.01.99A)
+* 03JUL2018
+	* Disable filter in tunes at end to get SFX on channel 0 working better.
+	* Implement Free Parking Taxes House Rule.
+	* Add House Rules setup menu (Setup6).
+	* Add statistics and enable trade option on Gaol2 menu.
+	* Add a second page to the auctions menus.
+	* Do not allow trades if player is in debt.
+	* Use menuPush for Player Selection menu instead of return hack.
+	  Just to mention, I'm not sure that returning to the second page of some menus is the desired behaviour.
+I don't know how to change this.
+	* Allow up to two menu pages to be stored in its stack (just in case).
+* 02JUL2018
+	* Tweak some strings.
+	* Optimise trade data area size (only need data for tradeable deeds).
+	* Fixed display of # utilites on Players Stats dialog.
+	* Fixed display of # stations on Players Stats dialog.
+	* Fixed display of # of GO Free cards on Players Stats dialog.

 ### End of Transcript